Krkonoše

 Our tip

-pict: Labský důl (The Elbe mead) - Špindlerův Mlýn
+pict: Bílé Labe (The White Elbe River) - Špindlerův Mlýn

 Špindlerův Mlýn